 1. Make your home cat-friendly

-Upon leaving their family of origin and being brought into the new home, your kitten will likely go through moments of anxiety and loneliness as they adjust to their new environment.
+Upon leaving their family of origin and being brought into the new home, your kitten will likely go through moments of anxiety and loneliness.
+Rest assured that these will be short-lived, as kittens are very flexible and can easily adjust to their new environment.

 “Catifying” your place is a great way to reduce stress and turn the whole thing into less of a frightening experience.
-Interesting cat furniture like scratch trees, tunnels, perches or lounge beds, provide an excellent opportunity for your kitten to explore their new territory and develop their climbing skills.
+Start by removing any dangerous items, and take it a step further by setting up interesting furniture like cat trees, tunnels, perches or lounge beds.
+All provide an excellent stimulus for your kitten to explore new territory and practice their climbing skills.

 2. Kitten food